Welkro/Seismic-Array-Analysis/README.md

 ### Dashboard Visualization

-This visualization is also from the Jupyter Notebook file `seismicAnalysis_Netherlands.ipynb` where we combined aforementioend data from WAR1 sensor into one dashboard
+This visualization is also from the Jupyter Notebook file `seismicAnalysis_Netherlands.ipynb` where we combined aforementioned data from WAR1 sensor into one dashboard

 ![1722330363886](image/README/1722330363886.png)